Beyound3d/Snake-pit/README.md

 # Snake-pit
-we have implemented a basic Snake Game.
+Implemented a basic Snake Game.
 In this, we have used the concept of classes and some computer graphics functions.

 # The basic functionalities of this game are given below.